shramezanpour91-oss/product-line-design-supplier-mix-benders/README.md

 # Product Line Design with Many Components and Supplier Mix: A Tailored Benders Approach

-This repository contains the computational implementations accompanying the research paper:
+This repository contains the computational implementations accompanying the research paper.

-> **Product Line Design with Many Components and Supplier Mix: A Tailored Benders Approach**
-> Shaghayegh Ramezanpour and Laurent Alfandari
-> ESSEC Business School, France

 The study integrates **product-line design**, **customer choice**, and **capacitated multi-supplier procurement** in a single profit-maximization framework.
 The resulting mixed-integer linear programming (MILP) model becomes computationally challenging when the number of components is large.
 To improve scalability, the paper develops two tailored Benders decomposition formulations with closed-form subproblem calculations and greedy initialization.